Unless otherwise stated, all doctoral program requirements apply equally to PhD and DES students.

 TEACHING REQUIREMENT

 Success as a Computer Scientist depends not only on the ability to generate and explore new ideas but also on the ability to communicate those ideas effectively.
 For this reason, all students are required to develop and exercise presentation and teaching skills as part of their doctoral education.
 Students are required to fulfill two “teaching units”, ideally approximately the total workload of half-time for one semester, but the actual workload may vary widely.
 The two teaching units may be completed during a single semester or spread over multiple semesters, not necessarily consecutive.
-Both teaching units must be for courses approved by the department’s Academic Committee as Computer Science courses, where the CS department is responsible for staffing (assigning IAs), and occur during a regular academic semester while the student is enrolled in the doctoral program.
+Both teaching units must be for courses (1) approved by the department’s Academic Committee as Computer Science courses. including courses jointly offered between Computer Science and another department, (2) where the CS department is responsible for staffing (assigning Instruction Assistants), and (3) occur during a regular academic semester while the student is enrolled in the doctoral program.

 Every doctoral student must complete two (2) teaching units.
 There are several options for accumulating teaching units:

-1. Serving as an assistant, where the teaching units are assigned by the Instruction Assistants Chair.
+1. Serving as an assistant, where the teaching units are assigned by the Computer Science Department’s Instruction Assistants Chair.
+Assistants for a given course offering may be granted 1/2, 1 or 2 teaching units depending on course enrollment and other factors determined by the IA Chair.
 Further information is available on the IA Chair website.
-Assistants for a given course offering may be granted 1/2, 1 or 2 teaching units depending on course enrollment and other factors.

 2. Serving as the instructor for a 1-point or 1.5-point course, which counts as one (1) teaching unit.